Optimal Seeding and Self-Reproduction from a Mathematical Point of View: A New Solution to the Optimal Seeding Problem

-By construction, the connected component $\Gamma_M$ of the vertex $M$ is the set of all seeds of the set $M$.
+As $\Gamma$ is a directed graph, a directed path $p$ in $\Gamma$ is a finite sequence of directed edges $e_1 \cdots e_{n_p}$ such that the terminal vertex of any edge $e_j$ (except for the last one) coincides with the initial vertex of the next edge $e_{j+1}$.
+For any vertex $M'$ in $\Gamma$, I define its strongly connected component $\Gamma_{M'}$ to be the set of vertices in $\Gamma$ which can be connected to $M'$ by a directed path.
+By construction, $\Gamma_M'$ is the set of all seeds of the set $M'$.
+In particularly, the strongly connected component of the vertex $M$ is the set of all seeds of $M$.

-In order to find a seed, optimal with respect to a component of the function $T$, we consider the set of all simple (without self-intersections) paths, (using any standard algorithm for the purpose \cite{A-H-U}), connecting a vertex in $\Gamma_M$ to $M$, sum the component of $T$ along the path, and create a list of vertices of $\Gamma_M$ sorted by the value of this component.
+In order to find a seed of $M$ with minimal transportation cost, I consider the set of all simple (without self-intersections) directed paths, (using any standard algorithm for the purpose \cite{A-H-U}), connecting a vertex in $\Gamma_M$ to $M$.
+For any such path $P= e_1, e_2, \cdots e_{n_p} $ let $M'_i$ be the initial vertex of the edge $e_i$ and let $T(G(M'_i, R_i))$ be the label of the edge $e_i$.
+Let $T_1(G(M'_i, R_i))$ be the first component of the function $T(G(M'_i, R_i))$, which provides the cost of runing the generation function $G(M'_i, R_i)$, and let $U_1(M'_1)$ be the first component of the function $U(M'_1)$, which provides the cost of transporting all the machines in $M'_1$ to the destination, (note that $M'_1$ is the initial vertex of the path $P$).